AndroDevcd/Sharp/doc/ROADMAP.md

 - Allow for importing of star (*)
     - import std.*; imports all of the standard library
 - Have automatic lookup for enums
+- Allow for expression in first argument of for loop